werkkrew/ciq-hiit-tracker/README.md

 To report a bug or request a feature please use the Github issue tracker associated with this repository.

-### Calculations and Accuracy

-The output of this app should very closely match that of the OTF Workout Summary.
-It may not be exact in all cases and is meant to be as close as possible.

-* Max HR is calculated as per Orange Theory's method which is: (230 - Age) for Females and (225 - Age) for Males
-* HR Zone Thresholds are: Blue - 61%, Green 71%, Orange 84%, Red 92%
-* Calories Burned are calculated using Garmin's algorithms, not OTF's.
-This is because I do not know how to override that field in the FIT recording file.
-* Splat Points are the total time in seconds in the Orange + Red Zones, rounded to the nearest minute.
-* Splat Points are usually 1-2 low for the duration of the workout.
-I believe this is because I use BPM to calculate time in zone and OTF might use percentage which is rounded.

 ### Development

 Source code is made available under the [MIT license](https://opensource.org/licenses/MIT).